suhasm/OCRathon/README.md

 # OCRathon: OCR Pipeline Using Google Vision

-* Python script to perform OCR using the Google Cloud Vision API.
+* Python script to perform OCR on a large number of pdfs using Google Cloud Vision API.
-* Files are stored on Google Cloud Storage bucket, and jobs are sent concurrently to speed up the process.
+* pdfs need to be stored in a Google Cloud Storage bucket.
+* Jobs are sent concurrently to Google Vision to speed up the process.
 * I upload files to Google Cloud by dropping them into a folder on my Synology NAS (using its Cloud Sync tool).
+* Output is a .txt file in a local folder txt_files/

 ## Prerequisites

 Ensure the following before you proceed: